Making changes in your environment

 The main source of asbestos exposures is through insulation in building materials, especially paint, insulation, and floor tiles in older houses.

-• Can I find out if asbestos is in my home or workplace?
+• Can you find out if asbestos is in your home or workplace?

-• Can I hire out any remodeling work to professionals qualified to work with asbestos?
+• Can you hire out any remodeling work to professionals qualified to work with asbestos?

 Benzene